priyathamsetti1/company-news-sentiment-analysis/README.md

 # News Summarization and Text-to-Speech Application with stock recommendation system

 ## Objective
-Develop a web-based application that extracts key details from multiple news articles related to a given company, performs sentiment analysis, conducts a comparative analysis, and generates a text-to-speech (TTS) output in Hindi.
-The tool allows users to input a company name and receive a structured sentiment report along with an audio output.
+In today's fast-paced digital world, businesses and individuals need to stay informed about company news which helps to determine future trends in the stocks of the comapany.
+However, analyzing multiple news articles manually is time-consuming.
+This project automates the process by summarizing news articles, analyzing their sentiment, and providing text- to-speech (TTS) conversion in Hindi and also predict the stock prices of the company based on the overall sentimental summary and provide stock recommendations.
+Overview
+This application allows users to input a company name, fetches related news articles, performs sentiment analysis, and provides a comparative analysis.
+Additionally, the summarized content is converted into Hindi speech using a TTS model and also predict the stock prices and provides stock recommendations.

 ## Features